Level 3 BTEC in Applied Science

 You need 5 GCSEs at grade C or above (or equivalents).
 GCSEs must include maths and/or English at grade C in one and no less than a grade D in the other– preferably grade C in both.

-It is essential that in addition to the normal college entry requirements you will have at least a grade C at GCSE in Additional Science (or Applied Science or separate Science or FD BTEC at grade M or above) to study the BTEC Level 3 in Applied Science.
+It is essential that in addition to the normal college entry requirements you will have at least a grade C at GCSE in both Core and Additional Science (or Applied Science or separate Science or FD BTEC at grade M or above) to study the BTEC Level 3 in Applied Science.

 N.B.
 If a student has a D in either maths or English, they will be timetabled to re-take GCSE in that subject.